-- 1) The market value of the property for the most recent tax year that the market value was determined by the appraisal office; or - 2) The sum of:

-- a.10 percent of the appraised value of the property for the preceding tax year; - b.
+- 1) The market value of the property for the most recent tax year that the market value was determined by the appraisal office; or - 2) The sum of: - a.
+10 percent of the appraised value of the property for the preceding tax year; - b.
 The appraised value of the property for the preceding tax year; and - c.
 The market value of all new improvements to the property.

-Values of capped properties must be recomputed annually.
+The value of capped properties must be recomputed annually.
 If a capped property sells, the cap automatically expires as of January 1st of the following year.
 In that following year, that home is reappraised at its market value to bring its appraisal into uniformity with other properties.
 An analogous provision applies to new homes.
 While a developer owns them, unoccupied residences are appraised as part of an inventory using the CAD's land value and the developer's construction costs as of the valuation date.
-However, in the year following sale, they are reappraised at market value.
+However, in the year following the sale, they are reappraised at market value.

-Additionally, in 2009, the Tax Code was changed to address the valuation of residential homestead properties under Section 23.01 (c) and (d) as follows:
+Additionally, The Texas Property Tax Code addresses the valuation of residential homestead properties under Section 23.01 (c) and (d) as follows: